Swing Trading Strategies That Deliver Results

 When trading the stock market, the most important priority for traders is entering or exiting a trade at the earliest possible time and at the lowest possible risk.
 This means buying a stock when it indicates with the highest probability that it will move up in a continued uptrend or selling when it indicates it will fall away in a continued downtrend.
 While this is great in theory, how do you put this into practice?

-That’s where incorporating swing trading strategies into your trading can significantly improve your results and give you the greatest advantage.
+Incorporating swing trading strategies can significantly improve your results and give you the greatest advantage.

-Do you find you continually get stopped out of trades or you have a series of low profitable trades followed by a big loss or a series of small losses and an occasional good profit?
-Then let me say you are placing trades that have a lower probability of success.
+Do you find you continually get stopped out of trades, or do you have a series of low-profitable trades followed by a big loss or a series of small losses and an occasional good profit?
+Then, let me say you are placing trades that have a lower probability of success.

-But don’t worry, you are not alone.
-In my experience many traders continually chase profits with little, or in some cases, no regard for what they can lose and, as a result, they take higher risks than necessary to achieve their goals.
-The end result is that over the longer term their portfolio either under performs or they lose overall.
+But don’t worry—you are not alone.
+In my experience, many traders continually chase profits with little, or in some cases, no regard for what they can lose.
+As a result, they take higher risks than necessary to achieve their goals.
+The end result is that over the longer term, their portfolio either underperforms or they lose overall.

 Applying swing trading strategies to increase your probability of success